SmithsonianWorkshops/2020-08-11-smithsonian/index.md

 {% if page.eventbrite %}
 <strong>Some adblockers block the registration window.
 If you do not see the
   registration box below, please check your adblocker settings.</strong>
-  <p>Workshop registration will open on 10 AM EDT on Tuesday, August 4, 2020.</p>
+  <p>Workshop registration will open on 10 AM EDT on Wednesday, August 5, 2020.</p>
 <iframe
   src="https://www.eventbrite.com/tickets-external?eid={{page.eventbrite}}&ref=etckt"
   frameborder="0"